jepstein-eagle/adaptable/packages/adaptable/readme/Functions/dashboard_function.md

     > If there are no Tabs present then AdapTable will create a default one called 'Toolbars' which will contain the `VisibleButtons`collection curently in State; if there is none, then it will use the default set.

-- **Function Buttons** - a group of 'shortcut' Function buttons which open the popup associated with that Function.
+- **Function Buttons** - a group of 'shortcut' buttons which each open the popup associated with that Function.

   > This list can be set via the `VisibleButtons` property of Dashboard State.